charlyraffellini/charlyraffellini.github.io/_posts/2018-01-31-openid-oauth2-add.md

 Azure Active Directory has plenty of documentation and scenarios you can use for authentication and authorization.
 That's why I am motivated to write this post.

 For this post, I am considering Single-Tenant Applications only.
 I am relaying in Azure AD HTTP endpoints instead of using libraries.
-Multi-Tenant Applications will be considered in future posts.
 Also, most of this post consider portal interaction, automation scripts will be considered in future posts.

 For [**authentication** we have 3 protocols](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-protocols):